ibm-cloud-docs/activity-tracker/service_keys.md

 {: important}

-## Managing a logging service key by using the CLI
+## Managing a service key by using the CLI
 {: #service_keys_cli}
-{: cli}

-You can create and view logging service keys by using the {{site.data.keyword.cloud_notm}} CLI.
+You can create and view service keys by using the {{site.data.keyword.cloud_notm}} CLI.

 ### Creating a service key by using the CLI
 {: #service_keys_cli_create}

-Only a single service key can be created using the CLI.
+Only a single auditing service key can be created by using the CLI.
 Using these commands to create a service key where one already exists will not create a new key.
-If you need to create more than one service key, use the [UI](#service_keys_ui).
+If you need to create more than one auditing service key, use the [UI](#service_keys_ui) or use the [API]](#service_keys_api_create).
 {: important}

-To create a logging service key for a logging instance through the command line, complete the following steps:
+To create an auditing service key for a auditing instance through the command line, complete the following steps:

 1. [Pre-requisite] [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).

-2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the logging instance is running.
+2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the auditing instance is running.
 Run the following command: [ibmcloud login](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login)

-3. Set the resource group where the logging instance is running.
+3. Set the resource group where the auditing instance is running.
 Run the following command: [ibmcloud target](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target)

     By default, the `default` resource group is set.